Mahmoud v. Taylor (2025)

 Create a Free Account to Access this Resource

 Already have an account?
-Sign In

-This case involves a Maryland school district’s adoption of storybooks with LGBTQ characters for elementary-school classrooms without offering parents notice of when the books would be read or an opportunity to opt their children out of the activity.
+This case involved a Maryland school district’s adoption of storybooks with LGBTQ characters for elementary-school classrooms without offering parents notice of when the books would be read or an opportunity to opt their children out of the activity.
 A group of parents sued the school district alleging that the policy infringed on their First Amendment Free Exercise rights.

 Each term Street Law selects the most classroom-relevant, student-friendly cases as our SCOTUS in the Classroom cases.
 Teachers are encouraged to conduct moot courts the same week the case is argued, giving students the opportunity to follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments.